benblasco/fedora-server-bootc/README.md

 `mkksiso --ks config-nuc-kickstart.ks Fedora-Server-netinst-x86_64-41-1.4.iso nuc-kickstart.iso`
 5. Write the iso to usb and insert into the system you are installing

+Note: If you are running the above on a bootc-based system and don't have mkksiso already installed, you will need to install and run mkksiso via a Toolbx *rootful* container

 # If you want to watch a text based automated install of an iso image in a KVM deployment

 Edit the bootloader entry at boot time by: